-Eight years ago, as a deputy in the National Assembly, she was one of the prime movers behind the law that, one way or another, hangs over Scientology like the sword of Damocles: the so-called About-Picard law.
+Eight years ago, as a deputy in the National Assembly, she was one of the prime movers behind the law that, sooner or later, threatens to hang over Scientology like the sword of Damocles: the so-called About-Picard law.

-Despite what some lawyers have been claiming in the press, it is far from clear that the About-Picard law could be used in a case where the events in question predate its creation (the first complaint in this case was lodged in 1998).
+Despite what some lawyers have been claiming in the press however it cannot be used in this case as the events in question predate its creation (the first complaint in this case was lodged in 1998).
 But existing laws could still provide for the dissolution of the associations.

 3 MIVILUDES: the Inter-ministerial Mission for Vigilance and the Struggle against Cult-like tendencies.